Philip Leacock: Career

 Born in London, England, Leacock spent his childhood in the Canary Islands.
 He began his career directing documentaries and later turned to fiction films.

 He was known for his films about children, particularly The Kidnappers (US: The Little Kidnappers, 1953), which gained Honorary Juvenile Acting Oscars for two of its performers, and The Spanish Gardener (1956) starring Dirk Bogarde.
-He also directed Innocent Sinners (1958) with Flora Robson, The Rabbit Trap (1959) with Ernest Borgnine, and The War Lover (1962) with Steve McQueen, based on John Hersey's novel about a World War II pilot.
+He also directed High Tide at Noon (1958) and Innocent Sinners (1958) with Flora Robson.

-He began to work mainly in Hollywood, where he made Take a Giant Step (1959) about a black youth's encounter with racism and Let No Man Write My Epitaph (1960) about an aspiring young pianist whose mother is a drug addict.
+He began to work mainly in Hollywood, where he made The Rabbit Trap (1959) with Ernest Borgnine and Take a Giant Step (1959) about a black youth's encounter with racism, both under contract to Hecht-Hill-Lancaster Productions.
+He followed with Let No Man Write My Epitaph (1960) about an aspiring young pianist whose mother is a drug addict, and The War Lover (1962) with Steve McQueen, based on John Hersey's novel about a World War II pilot.
 Around this time, he began to work in television, directing episodes of Gunsmoke, Route 66, The Waltons, The Defenders, and The New Land.
 He also directed many segments of the American series Eight Is Enough (1977–1981).

 He retired in 1987 after directing a three-part television drama about the Salem witch hunts titled Three Sovereigns for Sister Sarah, which starred Vanessa Redgrave.

 Leacock died while on vacation with his family in London on 14 July 1990.